LLM, SJD, and Exchange A to Z at the U

 • STUDENT TICKETS

 A student ticket to attend the University of Miami home games requires purchase and opting in to the athletic fee.
-Review this knowledge article to learn how to opt in to the athletic fee.
+Review the How Can I Opt-In, Opt-Out, or Waive Eligible Fees article provided by ‘Canes Central to learn how to opt in to the athletic fee.
+Visit this website for more information about the Miami Hurricanes Student Tickets.

 T